Basingstoke: Sport and leisure

-The town has an football club, Basingstoke Town F.C., the Basingstoke Rugby Football Club and the Basingstoke Bison ice hockey team.
+The town has a football club, Basingstoke Town F.C., the Basingstoke Rugby Football Club and the Basingstoke Bison ice hockey team.
 There is also a swimming team, known as the Basingstoke Bluefins and an American Flag Football Team, known as the Basingstoke Zombie Horde.
 Further sporting organisations in the area include Basingstoke & Mid Hants Athletic Club, Basingstoke Demons Floorball Club, Basingstoke Volleyball Club, Basingstoke Bulls Korfball Club and Lasham Gliding Society.
 The home ground of Basingstoke & North Hants Cricket Club, Mays Bounty, was used once a season by Hampshire County Cricket Club until 2000.

 Musical groups

 Basingstoke has a wide diversity for musical groups ranging from brass bands to symphony orchestras.
 The Basingstoke Concert Band is a traditional wind band which has now been in existence for more than 35 years.
 The band was started in 1977 by Lawrie Shaw when Brighton Hill Community School opened, where he was the first headteacher.
 Shaw formed the band as an evening class for amateur wind players and it was then known as the Brighton Hill Centre Band.